Rising discontent with military juntas in the Sahel region – DW – 10/16/2024

 Crackdown on dissent

-The investigation found that citizens, opposition politicians and journalists in all three countries have become cautious about speaking out against the junta.
+The investigation found that citizens, opposition politicians and journalists in all three countries have become cautious about speaking out against the juntas.
 Reports of crackdowns on opposition, media and peaceful dissent have increased.

-The junta in Burkina Faso is accused of using abductions and enforced disappearances to silence civil society activists and political opponents.
-There have also been reports of the junta using emergency laws to conscript critics and suppress dissent.
+The government in Burkina Faso is accused of using abductions and enforced disappearances to silence civil society activists and political opponents.
+There have also been reports of it using emergency laws to conscript critics and suppress dissent.

 In Mali, the junta banned media coverage of political parties and suspended their activities, marking a significant crackdown on political dissent.

-In Niger, while specific recent reports are less detailed, the general trend in the region suggests similar patterns of repression and control over opposition and media.
+In Niger, specific recent reports are less detailed, but the general trend in the region suggests similar patterns of repression and control over opposition and media.

 These actions have raised significant concerns among human rights organizations and the international community.